PostHog/meta/requests-for-comments/2025-02-25-query-migrations.md

 Any errors in a query cause Pydantic to fail the validation and thus insights with the error will fail to compute.

 ## Design

-_What are the key user experience and technical design decisions / trade-offs?_

 Migrating the schema from one version to the next should be as easy as a database migration for developers.